Athletic Wellness

 That’s it.
 No novels mid-fight.

 Too many players obsess over the scoreboard.
-I think that mindset is broken.
+That mindset’s broken.
 Creating space means drawing pressure so teammates can advance.
-Peeling is protecting a vulnerable ally.
-Trade-fragging is securing a kill immediately after a teammate falls.
-These micro-decisions define esports player skill development far more than flashy highlights.
+Peeling?
+Protecting a vulnerable ally.
+Trade-fragging is securing a kill right after a teammate falls.
+These micro-decisions, the unglamorous stuff, define esports player skill development way more than flashy highlights ever will.

 Talent sparks progress, but structure sustains it.
 First, audit weaknesses; next, schedule deliberate drills; finally, track metrics weekly.
 This mirrors esports player skill development.